Study suggests more naloxone needed, Charleston group hoping to help

 For the last few months the group has been working to get Naloxone more readily available throughout the community, by providing free Naloxone kits and training to local business owners throughout the state.

-“Everytime someone puts a sticker up, it says let them live,” said SOAR’s Joe Solomon in an interview with 13 News Reporter Lily Bradley.
+“Every time someone puts a sticker up, it says let them live,” said SOAR’s Joe Solomon.

 Solomon says more than 30 businesses already have participated in the training, but they are hoping more will join.
 Those interested in learning more should reach out to SOAR through the group’s Facebook page.